 Gradle, you can add the following exception to the

 As we keep evaluating the impact of our changes, we listened to community’s feedback and developed an API to help you match your designs easier for text in your Compose app.

 In 2019 Figma, a designer tool, announced that they made changes to how they measure and apply line height.
 In short, Figma distributed the line height just like the web in general does: 50/50 on top and bottom.
 Many designers and developers have been chatting to us about this blog post since.

 In March 2022, a developer posted an article on how to have Figma behavior in Compose, as it doesn’t work out of the box.

 LineHeight is not a new concept for Compose

 Text, it can be defined as the distance between baselines of text:

 Which leaves the first and last line of a text in a special scenario because they don’t have a baseline above or below respectively.
 So for each line to have the same line height, some extra space needs to be added and distributed with a given criteria in each line.
-This criteria is configurable throw the new API
+This criteria is configurable through the new API

 LineHeightStyle controls how to distribute the line height in each line of text and whether line height is applied to the top of the first line and to the bottom of the last line.
 It defines the alignment of lines in the space provided by